General Curriculum Information

 At Clare C.P. children we use Letter-Join to teach cursive handwriting.
 Please speak to class teachers for home log in details.

-In KS1 and EYFS children mainly read books from the Oxford Reading Tree collection, As children progress with their reading they move on the the Accelerated Reader programme which provides personalised reading practice to help every student become a flourishing reader, ready to succeed in college and career.
+As children progress to with their reading they move on the the Accelerated Reader programme which provides personalised reading practice to help every student become a flourishing reader, ready to succeed in college and career.

 Mathematics aims to equip every child with the necessary skills and understanding to apply maths in the wider world.
 Work focuses on developing reasoning, pattern and mathematical understanding.
 The strands that the children will cover are number, calculation, measure, shape and data handling.
 Children are working at becoming independent mathematicians and developing their own mathematical thinking, using the skills they have developed to solve a range of mathematical problems confidently and make connections between all of the different areas of their learning.

 At Clare C.P. we are developing a mastery approach through out the school using Maths No Problem as our starting point.
 For more information please see our Maths policy and our Calculation Policy.